fl0mb/HTTP2-CONNECT-Tunnel/README.md

-POC tool to test HTTP/2 `CONNECT` method.
-Allows scanning misconfigured proxies for accessible internal services and to establish a connection compatible with `net.Conn`.
+Tool to play with the HTTP/2 `CONNECT` method.
+It allows scanning for misconfigured proxies and their accessible internal services.
+There is also aproof of concept mode to establish a `CONNECT` tunnel that could be used with `net.Conn`.

-Usage:
 ```
 Usage of ./http2ConnTun:
   -b int